I love the creative aspects of journaling.

 - Linen: Use old fabric or linen to make a soft cover for your journal

 - Pages: Collect scraps to form the pages.
-Items people use to create the pages include notebook paper, receipts, flyers, tickets, envelopes, canvas, post-it notes, and any other random scrap paper you may have lying around.
-Keep your intended use in mind when gathering materials for pages to ensure you have the correct materials.
+Items could include notebook paper, receipts, flyers, tickets, envelopes, canvas, Post-it notes, and any other random scrap paper you may have lying around.
+Keep your intended use in mind when gathering materials to ensure the things you use will work for your intended purpose.

 - Thread: for binding your journal